 Under rare circumstances, a student may wish to seek an exception to the policies of this catalog.
-To do so requires a "petition" addressed to the Vice Chancellor for Academic and Student Affairs.
+To do so requires a "petition" addressed to the Vice Chancellor for Academic Affairs.
 The petition, which should take the form of a letter, must clearly indicate the reasons for seeking the exception and be accompanied by documentation that supports those reasons; without adequate documentation, petitions will not be given full consideration.
+The granting of the request contained in a petition is at the discretion of the vice chancellor or his or her designee.